Best Affordable Amplifier for Turntables

 There are essentially two routes we can take when we choose an amplifier for our turntable.

-If you don’t have strong reasons to choose an A/V receiver, I would recommend that you focus in on stereo Hi-Fi amplifiers.
+If you don’t have strong reasons to choose an A/V receiver, I would recommend that you focus on 2-channel stereo Hi-Fi amplifiers.
 For the best sound and for the most enjoyable vinyl listening experience.

-Which features to look for?
+What features to look for?

 There are, however, a few features that are nice to have.
 Even for vinyl spinners.

 A great amplifier for vinyl should have a built-in preamp and a phono input for versatility.
-This makes it possible to connect turntables without a preamp built in without the need of a separate preamp.
+This makes it possible to connect turntables without a preamp built in without the need for a separate preamp.

 Wireless Bluetooth is also a great feature to include.
 So we can stream music from a mobile phone or PC.
 Even vinyl enthusiasts gets tired of spinning vinyl sometimes.
 An alternative option is to buy a separate Bluetooth receiver that connects to the amplifier.